 We now teach Science as a curriculum subject from Year 1 right through to Year 11.
-All students will be eligible to gain a qualification in science from an Entry Level Certificate in Science to an actual GCSE.
+All pupils will be eligible to gain a qualification in science from an Entry Level Certificate in Science to an actual GCSE.
 Both qualifications are nationally recognised and can be used to gain entry to further education at college.

 Key Stage 2